jojpereira/datasciencecoursera/gettingandcleaningdata/README.md

 * First column ("Group(Activity - Subject)") is listing all possible combination of Activity and Subject (e.g: LAYING_1 => Activity- "LAYING" and Subject- 1,
        WALKING_DOWNSTAIRS_2 => Activity- "WALKING_DOWNSTAIRS" and Subject- 2)
-* Each row contains 68 values that belong to respective column names in order
+* Each row contains 68 values that belong to respective column names in the same order
-* ##### NOTE: This is the final tidy data that has been uploaded into coursera
+* ##### NOTE: This is the final tidy data that has been uploaded in coursera

 <hr>__________________________________________________</hr>
 <p> © Karthick (karthyuom@gmail.com) </p>